kubernetes/minikube/docs/minikube_addons.md

 ```
       --format string   Go template format string for the addon list output.
 The format for Go templates can be found here: https://golang.org/pkg/text/template/
-For the list of accessible variables for the template, see the struct values here: https://godoc.org/k8s.io/minikube/cmd/minikube/cmd/config#AddonListTemplate (default "- {{.AddonName}}: {{.AddonStatus}}\n")
+For the list of accessible variables for the template, see the struct values here: https://godoc.org/k8s.io/minikube/cmd/minikube/cmd/config#AddonListTemplate (default "- {{.AddonName}}: {{.AddonStatus}}
+")
 ```

 ### Options inherited from parent commands